-Chemotherapy And Radiation Therapy
+Chemotherapy and Radiation Therapy

-- Outpatient chemotherapy and radiation therapy - Supplies, solutions and drugs - Extractions to prepare the jaw for radiation treatment
+- · Outpatient chemotherapy and radiation therapy - · Supplies, solutions and drugs - Extractions to prepare the jaw for radiation treatment

 For drugs you get from a pharmacy, see Prescription Drugs.
-Some services need to be pre-approved before you get them.
-See Pre-Approval for details.
+Some services need to be prior authorized before you get them.
+See Prior Authorization for details.